 LCI Melbourne’s mission is to offer a high quality alternative to existing tertiary education in the Arts in universities.

-LCI Melbourne has been part of the LCI Education Network since 2015, allowing students and staff to connect to a 12,000 strong creative network around the globe.
+LCI Melbourne is part of the LCI Education Network, allowing students and staff to connect to a 12,000 strong creative network around the globe.

 We intend to build the distinctive character of LCI Melbourne by: